nanofaroque/50-shades-of-graphs/index.md

 Problems:
 1. Articulations point of a graph.
+2. Minimum Spanning Tree.
+(With a simple example)
+3. Maximum Spanning Tree.
+(With a simple example)
+4. DFS (With a simple example)
+5. BFS (With a simple example)

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.